Chiang Mai Weather by Month: A Year-Round Guide for the Perpetually Unprepared American

 Activities abound: hiking Doi Inthanon (Thailand’s highest peak), coffee plantation tours, and Christmas celebrations with uniquely Thai interpretations (Santa hats paired with elephant pants).
 Money-saving tip: Book accommodation at least two months ahead for Christmas/New Year or risk paying triple rates for whatever scraps remain.

-January maintains the perfect weather streak with temperatures hovering between 58-84°F and skies so clear they almost seem artificial.
+January maintains the perfect weather streak with temperatures hovering between 58-84°F and skies so clear they almost seem artificial, creating ideal conditions for the many things to do in Thailand in January.
 Mornings require light jackets, but afternoons deliver perfect conditions for temple-hopping.
 Hotels drop prices slightly after the first week as holiday crowds thin.
 Chinese New Year preparations may begin, depending on the lunar calendar.

 February marks the transition toward hot season, with thermometers climbing to 62-90°F. More ominously, agricultural burning begins, creating the infamous “burning season” that gradually transforms crystal-clear mountain views into a hazy memory.
 Activities shift toward flower festivals and early morning adventures before air quality deteriorates to levels reminiscent of a 1980s Los Angeles smog alert.
 Some higher-end hotels ($100-200) advertise rooms with air purifiers—a luxury worth considering for those with respiratory concerns.